learn-co-curriculum/precollege-intro-software-engineering-track/day-08/lectures/mvc/LECTURE.md

     "HEY!!!"
   end
 ```
 + Demo using shotgun gem to create a local server to run our application locally.
-In terminal, enter `shotgun` and then in browser, go to `localhost:9393`
+In terminal, enter `shotgun -o 0.0.0.0 -p 9393` and then in browser, go to `localhost:9393`
 + Have students practice creating a new route like '/dog' and have it display texts.

 + Demo adding a view by creating an ERB file with HTML in it.
 Create dog.erb file in views folder and link to the controller with `erb :dog`.